srikarsmeda/srikarsmeda.github.io/README.md

 est. 22/04/2026

-i believe that as everyone moves through life, we develop an induvial worldview; opinions and perspectives amounting to personal philosophy
+i believe that as everyone moves through life, we develop an induviual worldview; opinions and perspectives amounting to personal philosophy

 the choices we make in our lives are dictated by this story we tell ourselves.

-and your personal philosophy is not static, it evolves, wat works at certain stages of life may seem immature at other stages
+and your personal philosophy is not static, it evolves, what works at certain stages of life may seem immature at other stages

 consider aspects from all philosophies that help to build a ‘good’ life, keep the best and ditch the rest. only you yourself can decide which aspects those will be.